• Skip to primary navigation

 Monkfish curry in a turquoise bowl

 The coconut and all the spices used in this beautiful and fragrant monkfish curry enhance the meaty monkfish.
-The recipe will work very well with other white fish such as pollock, hake, halibut or cod too.
+Pure deliciousness.

 Print Pin Rate